Let’s discuss the phrase, “shit from shinola”. This is one of those phrases I grew up hearing amidst casual grown-up parent talk.

 “Benny, don’t let those shitty kids bother you.
 You’re sturdy like one of those torso dummies.”
 It felt good using curse words to protect and serve.
 I often wonder if Benny took this to heart and went on to become a boxer or human mannequin.

 I grew braver as the school year went on and eventually found myself cursing in class.
 “Shit!”
 I’d mutter under my breath one day during the spelling test, “How do you spell church?”
 There was no necessity to know how to spell it up until that very moment.
-I turned to my seatmate Andie, she had no idea.
+I turned to my seatmate Andie, but she had no idea.
 She was a clueless Jew like myself.

 “What are we gonna do?”
 She panicked.
-In our minds, all of fifth grade was riding on this spelling quiz.
+In our minds, all of the fifth grade was riding on this spelling quiz.
 If we failed, who knows, we might not get into college.

 “Don’t worry, I know what to do.”
 I confidently winked at her and turned to another seatmate.
 Across from us sat an evangelical Christian, Chris Christensen.
 He’d surely know.